 By The Numbers

-Two blog posts that I found helpful for navigation is found HERE and HERE.
-The posts are a little outdated but very very helpful.
+Two blog posts that I found helpful for navigation are found HERE and HERE.
+The posts are a little outdated, but ver,y very helpful.

-In the end I did it.
+In the end, I did it.
 I biked the Baja.
-Most cyclist have way better time than I did, I mean a way better time than I did.
-For me it was miserable and I am so glad it’s over and I am out of there.
+Most cyclists have a way better time than I did, and I mean a way better time than I did.
+For me, it was miserable, and I am so glad it’s over and I am out of there.